TeamUbersmith/order_modules/README.md

 This repository includes a sample order module and includes user contributed code.

-Please include your service module and associated files in the om_include directory.
+Please include your order module and associated files in the om_include directory.